 DEB Model Description

 To model the stage-specific energy budget of M. menidia in a way that would allow us to explain early-life hypoxia effects with bioenergetic processes, we used DEBkiss, a simplified and widely applicable DEB model (Jager et al., 2013; Jager, 2018).
 The full set of assumptions and equations can be found in Jager (2018).
 Briefly, the flux of food (JX) or, for embryos, the egg buffer (WB) is immediately converted to assimilates which are allocated to a somatic fraction (κ) and a reproductive fraction (1-κ); these fractions are constant throughout the life cycle (Figure 1).
-The assimilation flux is the product of the scaled food level (f), the volumetric surface area (L2), and the parameter maximum area-specific assimilation rate (JaAm):
+The assimilation flux (JA) is the product of the scaled food level (f), the volumetric surface area (L2), and the parameter maximum area-specific assimilation rate (JaAm):

 JA=f JAma L2